 Whether or not you’re a kale chip fan, you’ll love bok choy chips!
 These homemade vegetable chips are especially delicious because they’re flavored with garlic, ginger and chile paste.
 Spicy and and full of flavor, Crispy Garlic Ginger Baby Bok Choy Chips are an addicting snack, a scrumptious side dish and would add perfectly to a menu celebrating the Chinese New Year!

-So really, it’s ideal for any occasion.
+So really, they’re ideal for any occasion.

 Though I’m not even close to being an authority on this holiday, it seems to be focused greatly around family — and food.

 Here’s a great overview of the holiday.I absolutely love Asian flavors and greens, and this quick and easy recipe is a fun way to use Baby Bok Choy to kick off a Chinese New Year feast — or any meal, really.